 Two Copper Age men from Jagodno in Lower Silesia, Poland dated to 2800 BC carried Neolithic Y-DNA lineages G and I2.
 They possibly descended from the people of Globular Amphora Culture. Łęki Małe in Greater Poland was a Kurgan Cemetery of either Late Corded Ware or Proto-Unetice people.
 Corded Ware Culture people were a hybrid of Proto-Indo-Europeans from the Pontic-Caspian Steppe and local Neolithic Farmers.
 The Unetice Culture existed in Western Poland during much of the Bronze Age (around 550 sites) and is often associated with Proto-Celts or Proto-Italo-Celts.
 This could be the reason why there are still words related to Latin in modern day Polish language.
 For example a pigeon in Latin is: columba (golumba) and in Polish: gołąb (golomb, golamb), both keep the nasal sound "um" and "an" - "on".

 A male from Łęki Małe kurgan number 4 (RISE431) near Poznań, Poland from an earlier Unetice Culture (1700 BC - 1500 BC) carried mtDNA T2e and Y-DNA R1a1a1 (R1a-M417) haplogroups.
-The amount of T2 haplogroup is around 7% in modern day population of Poland.
+The amount of mtDNA T2b haplogroup is around 7% in modern day population of Poland.
+The amount of T1a and T2 combined in the Yamna Culture was 14.5%, so slightly higher.
 The Łęki Małe kurgan cemetery was also used by people from a nearby fortified settlement Bruszczewo (established 2300 BC).
 Later it became one of the bigger settlements of Lusatian Culture (similar to Biskupin).

-There were 40 skeletons discovered in a 1000 BC Lichtenstein Cave in Germany.
+There were 40 skeletons discovered in Lichtenstein Cave (Lichtensteinhöhle) in Germany and dated to around 1000 BC.
 Both mitochondrial DNA and Y-chromosome DNA tests were conducted on the skeletons and published by the University of Göttingen.
 Mitochondrial haplogroups found included 17x H, 5x T2, 9x U5b and 5x J*.
-Out of the 19 males represented in the cave, 15 yielded the full 12 tested STR values, with twelve showing haplotypes related to I2b2 (at least four lineages), two to R1a (probably one lineage), and one to R1b.
+Out of 19 males represented in the cave, 15 yielded the full 12 tested STR values, with twelve showing haplotypes related to Y-DNA haplogroup I2b2 (at least four lineages), two to R1a (probably one lineage), and one to R1b1c9 (R1b-S21).

 The genetic conclusions